Suraj-Pathade/InternVision.Tech/README.md

 - **Backend**: Node.js, Express.js, or any other backend technology (if applicable).
 - **Database**: MongoDB, MySQL, or any other database solution (if applicable).
 - **Version Control**: Git & GitHub for collaborative development.
-- **Payment Modes**: Secure and flexible payment gateways for seamless transactions.
-- **Chatbot Integration**: AI-powered chatbot for 24/7 customer support and engagement.

 ---